-Iyanla relates the story of her childhood and life as a woman – and how being treated as unworthy as a child and being sexually abused affected her life and her children’s lives as they were growing up also.
+Iyanla relates the story first of her childhood and then her life as a woman.
+Her story explains how being treated as unworthy as a child and being sexually abused affected her life.
+Ultimately this abuse affected her children’s lives too.

-One of concepts I really like about this part of Iyanla’s work is how she uses her family’s history to shed light on the nature of family pathology.
+Iyanla very clearly uses her family’s history as an example to shed light on the nature of family pathology.

 What is family pathology?

-Think of family pathology as unhelpful or damaging behavior that a child experiences, which then gets passed down to the next generational member of the family.
-Here are three examples to give you a hook to hang this on.
+Think of family pathology as unhelpful or damaging behavior that a child experiences.
+This behavior then gets passed down to the next generation.

-- Repeating patterns of abuse based on the abuse received from a previous generation is another example.
-E.g. beating a child when they have misbehaved, perhaps even using the same implement or approach that the abuser’s parent used.
+Repeating patterns of abuse based on the abuse received from a previous generation is another example.
+E.g. beating a child when they have misbehaved.
+Perhaps the parent will even use the same implement or approach that their own parent used.

-Given this frame, I’m quite sure many readers on this list would be able to start listing their own family’s pathological patterns – or be able to observe these kinds of patterns in other families or group behavior.
+Given this frame, I’m quite sure many readers on this list would be able to start listing their own family’s pathological patterns.
+Perhaps you can even observe these kinds of patterns in other families or group behavior.